Topics

 Muraqaba and Sleep

 Do not combine Muraqaba and sleep.
 This means that you should avoid doing Muraqaba when you are feeling groggy.
 If there is mental or physical fatigue then perform Muraqaba after a short rest or nap so the regular program should continue and sleep should not take over.
-To get rid of nervous and physical fatigue, close your eves before starting Muraqaba and let the body relax.
+To get rid of nervous and physical fatigue, close your eyes before starting Muraqaba and let the body relax.
 Slowly take a deep breath and imagine the waves of energy are entering your body.
 Keep on doing this for it feN% minutes to remove the physical and mental fatigue.

 After completing the Muraqaba, keep on sitting in the same position for a short while.
 Once Muraqaba is ended the mental focus changes with it.
 Just as even after waking up the effects of sleep linger on for a while then gradually wakefulness takes over.
 In the same manner after the Muraqaba leave the mind free so the state of Muraqaba gradually enters the state of wakefulness.
 After that, walk around the room and avoid conversation.
 When talking becomes necessary, keep your voice low.
 Following these instructions will bring the effects of Muraqaba more into wakefulness.